-If B&H is out of stock, Adorama is also a great option for your cameras, lenses and photography accessories.
-They have excellent service and return policies, offer international shipping and the option to pre-pay taxes for many countries.
+If B&H is out of stock, Adorama is also an excellent option for your cameras, lenses and photography accessories.
+They have excellent service, great return policies, offer international shipping and the opportunity to pre-pay taxes for many countries.

 Best Photo Editing Software

 By design, RAW files require editing before they are ready.
 These are the tools that get me the results I need.

 The Topaz plugins are a crucial part of my workflow.
 DeNoise AI is by far the best noise reduction plugin on the market.
 Combine this with Gigapixel AI and Sharpen AI to get the most from the Topaz suite.
 Use coupon shuttermuse to save 15%.